Offenburg station

 Offenburg station (Bahnhof Offenburg) is a railway station in Baden-Württemberg and has seven tracks on four platforms.
 Offenburg used to be a railway town and the station was of major economic importance to it.
 In recent years the maintenance facilities and much of the rail freight yards have been closed.
 The station is very centrally located within the city and is easily accessible by 18 different bus routes from the central bus station, 50 metres from the railway station.

 Rail services

+Long-distance passenger services

+InterCityExpress services operate through the station every two hours between Berlin, Frankfurt and Basel and between Cologne, Frankfurt Airport and Basel.